-Sorcery that forms a memory of an old sword which was in the depths of Midir with souls and attacks with it.
+Sorcery that forms a memory of an old sword which was in Midir’s depths with souls and attacks with it.

-Attacks are accompanied by a light wave.
-Increase its might and speed by continuing the stance before the attack.
+Attacks are accompanied by light waves, and their might and power are increased by continuing the stance before the attack.

 The name of the old sword, this too is moonlight, but it has a slightly different appearance than that of the white dragon Seath.
 That memory seems to be closer to the beginning.

 Whatever the case, Midir was ultimately spared the envious dragon’s wrath and instead taken in to be raised at Anor Londo.
 While DS1 did imply that the gods had reared dragons, including archdragons, it is still odd for Seath to have taken such action.
 Would he have really taken pity on the innocent pup of the brethren he hated?
 Would he truly just take in a child on a whim, especially with what the future Duke had to look forward to?
 No, neither scenario explains Seath’s rationale.
-And so, it is more likely that the tireless researcher saw the benefits of keeping Midir close.
-Recall that the paledrake dedicated his life to acquiring his kind’s immortal scales.
-With his early inquiries focusing on understanding petrification, having a living specimen with stone hide to study for comparison would be beneficial.
-Therefore, practicality superseded personal animosity, and the sorcerer god adopted the young archdragon for research; fitting that he name him Midir — the son of the Dagda, a god associated with fatherliness, magic, and wisdom in Celtic mythology.
+It is more likely that the tireless researcher saw the benefits of keeping Midir close.
+Recall the paledrake’s obsession with acquiring his kind’s immortal scales.
+With his early inquiries focusing on understanding petrification, having a living stone-hide specimen to comparatively study would be beneficial — cut content likewise reveals plans to have the boss wield his later crystals as a weapon.
+Therefore, practicality superseded personal animosity, and the sorcerer god adopted the young archdragon for research; fitting that he named him Midir, the son of a god associated with fatherliness, magic, and wisdom in Celtic mythology.

 Thanks to Seath bringing him under his wing, Midir naturally grew up alongside Shira, who considers the archdragon to be a dear friend.
 Whether these childhood friends acted as siblings or as master and servant, her unique parentage ensured that the Duke’s daughter could relate to Midir where the other medials could not.
 And no matter how they spent their younger years together, both ultimately stayed as a pair even as they left the royal capital.
 Shira notes that Midir has “returned” to the Ringed City, implying that he had been originally stationed there just like her.
 Indeed, we obtain the rusted crest ornament for Filianore’s crest by killing the archdragon, suggesting that he too is a Spear of the Church.
 And as a spear, he was assigned an important duty whilst the princess entered her long sleep: devouring the Dark.
 With his great power and immortal body, the dragon was well suited to hunting the Abyss until the gods had successfully driven out the Dark for good.
 And so, to protect his charge’s sleep, Midir agreed to this pact and set out into the world.

 The Dark accompanies the dragon’s flames with every breath, and he can rouse the humanity from the corpses laying around his boss room to assault us.
-The Dark is already affecting him at the core, causing the proud servant of the gods to degenerate into a feral beast.
+The Dark is already affecting him to the core, causing this proud servant of the gods to degenerate into a feral beast.
 He is apparently only still fulfilling his duty on instinct from what little of his memory remains.
-And hearing her friend’s afflicted roars, Shira requests that we put her friend out of his misery in her place, though we can still have the sequestered medial’s aid during our second battle with Midir in the lower world through summon signs.
-As far she is concerned, it is better to put down now than wait until he even forgets the pact — the description for the blade symbolizing him does acknowledge that it will inevitably fall apart with its sheath.
-Let him die with the dignity of having defending Filianore from the Dark to the very end.
+And hearing her friend’s afflicted roars, Shira requests that we put him out of his misery in her place, though we can still have the sequestered medial’s aid during our second battle with Midir in the Lower World through summon signs.
+As far she is concerned, it is better to put him down now than wait until he even forgets the pact — the description for the blade symbolizing him does acknowledge that it will inevitably fall apart with its sheath.
+Let him die with the dignity of having defended Filianore from the Dark to the very end.